-CHAPTER XIV.
+CHAPTER XVIII.

-APOLLOS-THE PULPIT TAUGHT BY THE PEW.
+APOLLOS -- THE PULPIT TAUGHT BY THE PEW

-A POLLOS flashes like a splendid meteor through the Acts of the Apostles, and is So brief is the view that we are liable to be mistaken respecting this character.
-We believe that the common conception of him is that he knew nothing of the Gospel of Christ, its supernatural origin, the miracles, teachings, character, death, and resurrection of Jesus of Nazareth, but that in the apostolic age he was flaming with zeal for John's baptism, a dispensation which had long since been brought to an end by the stroke of the headsman's ax, in the Castle of Machærus.
-He is viewed as the Rip van Winkle of the apostolic Church, who woke up from his long sleep, and stood up at noon-day and bade the people watch for the coming sunrise.
-This popular notion of Apollos suggests the story of the mythical old man in the backwoods of America, who a half century after the American Revolution had not heard of that event, and was still praying for King George the Third.
+APOLLOS flashes like a splendid meteor through the Acts of the Apostles, and is gone.
+So brief is the view that we are liable to be mistaken respecting this character.
+We believe that the common conception of him is that he knew nothing of the Gospel of Christ, its supernatural origin, the miracles, teachings, character, death, and resurrection of Jesus of Nazareth, but that in the apostolic age he was flaming with zeal for John's baptism, a dispensation which had long since been brought to an end by the stroke of the headsman's axe in the Castle of Machaerus.
+He is viewed as the Rip van Winkle of the apostolic Church, who woke up from his long sleep, and stood up at noonday and bade the people watch for the coming sunrise.
+This popular notion of Apollos suggests the story of the mythical old man in the backwoods of America, who after the American Revolution had not heard of that event, and was still praying for King George the Third.

-It is the purpose of this paper to clear away

-these misconceptions, and to contribute somewhat to a better understanding of this distinguished preacher at the time when he suddenly bursts into Church history.
-Let us, then, critically examine the first brief mention made of him in Acts xviii, 24-28.
+It is the purpose of this paper to clear away these misconceptions, and to contribute somewhat to a better understanding of this distinguished preacher at the time when he suddenly bursts into Church history.
+Let us, then, critically examine the first brief mention made of him in Acts xviii.
+24-28.
 His being "born at Alexandria," the great seat of learning and philosophy, at a short distance from Palestine, is a circumstance favorable to a knowledge of the facts of Christ's life.
 For the people of that city were so much interested in the religion of their Jewish neighbors that they had translated the Old Testament into the Greek language.
-Also many Alexandrians were Iews in constant intercourse with the fatherland.
-From the fact that he was "mighty in the Scriptures" we infer that he had a theme which afforded a scope for the display of his scriptural knowledge.
-The baptism of John is altogether too narrow for any such exhibition, but a knowledge of the facts of the life of Jesus would enable him to show that Moses in the Law speaks of him, and that to him "give all the prophets witness."
+Also many Alexandrians were Jews in constant intercourse with the fatherland.
+From the fact that he was "mighty in the Scriptures" we infer that he had a theme which afforded a scope for the display of his Scriptural knowledge of the facts of the life of Jesus would enable him to show that Moses in the Law speaks of Him, and that "to Him give all the prophets witness."

-The phrase, "well instructed," may be better rendered by transferring the Greek word, "catechised," which literally signifies to sound a thing into one's ears by the living teacher.
+The phrase, "well instructed," may be better rendered by transferring the Greek word, "catechized," which literally signifies to sound a thing into one's ears by the living teacher.
 "In the way of the Lord" is an abbreviation for "the way of the Lord Jesus Christ."
 This is the most common signification of "the Lord" in the New Testament.
-This phrase. "fervent in the spirit," has been sadly darkened by the failure to write Spirit with a capital.
-Says Bengel: "He had the Spirit, not in that special way which is treated of in chapter xix, 6, but in the ordinary way."
-He was therefore "boiling with the Spirit," the author of all real piety, in all dispensations, whether of Gentilism, Patriarchism, or Juda-Hence, having the Holy Ghost, not in his official character as the Paraclete, but in his essential presence and inworking, Apollos was in a state of grace and was justified before God.
+This phrase, "fervent in the spirit," has been sadly darkened by the failure to write Spirit with a capital.
+Says Bengel: "He had the Spirit, not in that special way which is treated of in Acts xix.
+6: 'And when Paul had laid his hands upon them, the Holy Ghost came on them, and they spake with tongues and prophesied.' but in the ordinary way."
+He was therefore "boiling with the Spirit," the author of all real piety, in all dispensations, whether of Gentilism, Patriarchism, or Judaism.
+Hence, having the Holy Ghost, not in his official character as the Paraclete, but in his essential presence and inworking.
+Apollos was in a state of grace and was justified before God.
 "And taught diligently."
-By referring to the 26th verse, the original of the adverb "diligently" will be found in the comparative degree, properly rendered "perfectly."
-See also the same word, rendered "perfectly" in Acts xxiii, 15, 20, and 1 Thess. v, 2, and "perfect" in Luke i, 3, and Acts xxiv, 22.
+By referring to the 26th verse, the original of the adverb "diligently" will be found in the comparative degree. properly rendered "perfectly."
+See also the same word, rendered "perfectly" in Acts xxiii.
+15, 20, and I Thess. v.
+2, and "perfect" in Luke i.
+3, and Acts xxiv.
+22.